donomii/throff/README.md

 #### THREAD function

-Starts a new thread to run function.
+Starts a new thread to run **function**.
 A clone of the current interpreter is used for the the new thread.
 Due to Throff's immutable semantics, the new thread will not be able to update values in the old thread.
 However this protection does not work for anything external to the interpreter, like sockets, files or databases.
 If both the old and new threads attempt to write to the same file handle, or read from the same network socket, corruption will occur.

 Threads cannot communicate directly with each other, you need to use something like a QUEUE, or a third party library.